-The Tsoo-Yess River (previously identified as Sooes River) is the largest of the independent drainages with a watershed area of about 26,700 acres.
+The Tsoo-Yess River (previously identified as Sooes River (but in 2014 there was an official gazetteer change) is the largest of the independent drainages with a watershed area of about 26,700 acres.
 The lower 5,000 acres are located within the exterior boundaries of the Reservation.
-Like the rest of the watershed, much of the land along the Tsoo-Yess main stem is composed of gentle rolling topography, the result of a glacially carved valley.
+Like the rest of the watershed, much of the land along the Tsoo-Yess mainstem is composed of gentle rolling topography, the result of a glacially carved valley.
 This landform typifies the western and southern portions of the watershed.
-In particular, the lower main stem and the largest tributary, Pilchuck Creek, which offers excellent spawning and rearing habitat because of the gentle topography, wetlands, side channels, and channel migration zones are frequent.
-The main stem Tsoo-Yess wraps around the south and west side of the basalt Crescent Formation as it leaves the Reservation.
-The Crescent Formation is composed of steep, landslide prone terrain.
+In particular, the lower mainstem and the largest tributary, Pilchuck Creek, which offers excellent spawning and rearing habitat because of the gentle topography, wetlands, side channels, and channel migration zones are frequent.
+The mainstem Tsoo-Yess wraps around the south and west side of the basalt Crescent Formation as it leaves the Reservation.
+The Crescent Formation is composed of steep, landslide-prone terrain.
 This composes much of the tributary drainage area on the right bank (east and north) side of the river, although the mainstem itself is relatively low gradient.

-The main stem Tsoo-Yess River from its mouth in Makah Bay to the reservation boundary is a low gradient floodplain river with a gravel and sand bed.
+The mainstem Tsoo-Yess River from its mouth in Makah Bay to the reservation boundary is a low gradient floodplain river with a gravel and sand bed.
 Historically, the river contained numerous Large Woody Material (LWM) jams, some of which spanned the width of the channel.
 Due to the low gradient topography adjacent to the river and the complexity and roughness of instream wood, overbank flows and floodplain inundation were common events annually, which provided very diverse floodplain rearing habitat for salmonids.
 Tributaries entering the river either directly or through these river adjacent floodplain wetlands provided additional rearing habitat for salmonids and other aquatic species.
-Complex and connected floodplain habitat and pyrrhic zones, with numerous sources and sinks of water, have been identified both in the PNW (Peterson, 1982; Collin and Montgomery, 2002; Bramblett et al., 2002) and the world (Mertes, 1997, 2000; Hohausova et al., 2003; Wydoski and Wick, 2000) as essential to healthy river systems, the provision of refugia habitat at optimal times, and the production of freshwater fish species.
+Complex and connected floodplain habitat and pyrrhic zones with numerous sources and sinks of water have been identified, both in the PNW and internationally, as essential to healthy river systems for freshwater fish species (Peterson, 1982; Collin and Montgomery, 2002; Bramblett et al., 2002; Mertes, 1997, 2000; Hohausova et al., 2003; Wydoski and Wick, 2000).

 Past riparian timber harvesting and LWM removal from streams has dramatically reduced the amount of LWM and large complex jams in the lower Tsoo-Yess river.
 Historically, the Washington Department of Fish and Wildlife (WDFW) sanctioned LWM removal from rivers in this region by logging companies and occasionally initiated projects internally for wholesale wood removal (Kramer, 1953).
 Bulldozers, cable yarding systems, chainsaws, and dynamite were all used to remove wood from local stream channels.
-Furthermore, mainline road construction along the main stem Tsoo-Yess River, which functions as levees or dikes, isolated many tributaries and wetland complexes from flood inundation.
-These factors, along with increases in peak flows from land use action, have resulted in moderate channel incision along the lower main stem Tsoo-Yess river.
+Furthermore, mainline road construction along the mainstem Tsoo-Yess River, which functions as levees or dikes, isolated many tributaries and wetland complexes from flood inundation.
+These factors, along with increases in peak flows from land use actions, have resulted in moderate channel incision along the lower mainstem Tsoo-Yess river.

-The Tsoo-Yess basin contains runs of anadromous Chinook (Oncorhynchus tshawytscha), coho (O. kisutch), and chum salmon (O. keta), as well as anadromous and resident cutthroat (O. clarki) and steelhead/rainbow trout (O. mykiss).
+The Tsoo-Yess basin contains runs of anadromous Chinook, Coho, and Chum salmon, as well as anadromous and resident Cutthroat and Steelhead/Rainbow trout.
 The U.S. Fish and Wildlife Service's Makah National Fish Hatchery (MNFH) began supplementation efforts in the lower Tsoo-Yess River in 1982, after a precipitous decline of Tsoo-Yess River Chinook.
-The hatchery prevented extirpation of this stock, and currently produces native Chinook and coho salmon as well as steelhead.
+The hatchery prevented extirpation of this stock, and currently produces native Chinook and Coho salmon as well as Steelhead.